 ALSF recognizes that childhood cancer affects the whole family, not only the child who receives the diagnosis.
-SuperSibs is dedicated to comforting, encouraging, and empowering siblings during their family’s battle against childhood cancer, so these children and teens can face the future with courage and hope.
+SuperSibs is dedicated to comforting, encouraging and empowering siblings of children with cancer, so they can face the future with courage and hope.
 Our Comfort and Care mailing program sends age-appropriate mailings over a two-year period that include coping skills and encouragement for siblings as their brother or sister fights cancer.
 This program can go a long way towards helping siblings find their footing in a new normal and thrive in the future, like Cara.

 Heading into eighth grade, she found out that her older sister Cait was diagnosed with acute lymphoblastic leukemia.
 The news was a shock to the whole family, but especially Cara, who had to find her way through this difficult period.
 SuperSibs helped her get through her sister's fight, and today Cara draws upon her experiences in her work as a pediatric oncology nurse.
 She's elated to be a support system for the pediatric cancer community and give back to families facing the same fears she did.

 "The SuperSibs program was a literal lifeline for me when I felt so alone.
 I can’t wait to share the program with my hospital when the time comes!"
 SuperSibs provides mailings to several thousand children every year, and you can help give some encouragement to these siblings year-round with your donation.